RaphaelDDL/google-prettify-monokai-theme/README.md

 google-code-prettify (prettify.js) can be downloaded from here: https://code.google.com/p/google-code-prettify/

-The theme is best for HTML codes.
+> The theme is best for HTML codes.
-For CSS, JS and others might not feel like Sublime Text's Monokai, mostly due how pretiffy sort the tags _ (see more below) _
+> For CSS, JS and others might not feel like Sublime Text's Monokai, mostly due how pretiffy sort the tags (see more below in 'The Problem with CSS')

 ---